brotzeit/rustic/README.md

 You can format your code with:

 - `rustic-format-buffer` format buffer with stdin
-- `rustic-format-file`   form file and revert buffer
+- `rustic-format-file`   format file and revert buffer
 - `rustic-cargo-fmt`     run cargo-fmt on workspace
+- `rustic-format-region` format active region

 Rustic uses the function `rustic-save-some-buffers` for saving buffers before compilation.
 To save buffers automatically, you can change the value of